義剛 GIGO

 Your project stays lean

-GIGO keeps it lean.
-Rules that apply to every conversation stay short (under 60 lines each).
-Deep knowledge loads only when relevant.
+GIGO keeps your always-on context short.
+Rules that apply to every conversation stay under 60 lines each.
+Deep knowledge loads only when the task needs it.
 Zero cost when unused.

 At the end of every session, The Snap audits your project: removes what’s stale, merges what overlaps, enforces line budgets.
-Your project gets sharper over time, not bigger.
+The rules that caused the problem?
+They get caught and cleaned before they pile up.
 See how it works →

 Built with GIGO